William P. Moss: Early life

 Moss' parents were William Mortimer Moss (1839–1929) and Mary Peyton (Randolph) Moss (1861–1933).
 After serving in the army in World War I as a corporal, he attended Vanderbilt University in Nashville, Tennessee and graduated with a BA and LLB in 1921.
 He immediately set up a law practice in Jackson.

 Career

 Moss served as the Jackson city attorney from 1925 to 1943.
 A Democrat, he was elected to two terms in the Tennessee State Senate, serving from 1933 to 1937, and was elected speaker for the 1936-7 session.
 (In Tennessee, the speaker of the senate is second in line for the governorship, similar to the lieutenant governor in other states.)
 In 1937-8 he served as a special judge on the Court of Appeals.
-From 1943-5 he was the president of the Jackson-Madison Bar Association.
+From 1943 to 1945 he was the president of the Jackson-Madison Bar Association.
 In 1953 he served as a member of a constitutional convention to revise the constitution.
-Moss was the chairman of the Tennessee Bar Association 1960-1.
+Moss was the chairman of the Tennessee Bar Association 1960–1.
 In 1963 he was appointed to the newly constituted Law Revision Commission.